rcwoshimao/two-grains-of-salt/README.md

-# Three Grains of Salt
+# Two Grains of Salt

 A minimalist blog built with React and Vite, featuring support for Markdown, LaTeX equations, and code snippets.